Terranigma: Plot

-The first chapter of the game, "The Outset", introduces Ark, a mischievous boy who lives in Crysta, the only village in the underworld.
+The first chapter, "The Outset", introduces Ark, a mischievous boy living in Crysta, the only village in the underworld.
 After opening a forbidden door and touching a mysterious box containing a friendly demon named Yomi, every citizen in the village is frozen.
-The only person not affected by the curse, the Elder, guides him to resurrect the continents of the surface world in order to unfreeze the people.
-For the first time ever, a human being leaves Crysta to explore the underworld, which is portrayed as a frozen wasteland of imposing crystal mountains and rivers of magma.
-He conquers the trials of the five towers, each representing one continent, and revives the mainland of the Earth.
-Upon returning to his hometown, the Elder instructs him to travel to the surface world and to resurrect all living beings.
-Ark says goodbye to his lifelong devoted friend Elle and sets out to the Lightside.
+The only unaffected person, the Elder, guides him to resurrect the continents of the surface world in order to unfreeze the people.
+For the first time ever, a human being leaves Crysta to explore the underworld, a frozen wasteland of imposing crystal mountains and rivers of magma.
+He conquers the trials of five towers, each representing one continent, and reraises the Earth's mainland.
+The Elder then instructs him towards the surface world and to resurrect all living beings.
+Ark says goodbye to his lifelong devoted friend Elle and departs to the Lightside.

-In the second chapter, "Resurrection of the World", after having crossed a dimensional crevasse, Ark is confronted with the barren land that was once the Earth's surface.
-His first task is to free the giant tree Ra from a parasite that is afflicting him.
-This causes the resurrection of all plants in the world, helping Ark to cross the mountains of Guiana.
+In the second chapter, "Resurrection of the World", after crossing a dimensional crevasse, Ark is confronted with the Earth's barren former surface.
+His first task is to free the giant tree Ra from a parasite.
+This resurrects all plants in the world, helping Ark cross the mountains of Guiana.
 He travels further into the world, reviving birds, the wind, animals, and eventually mankind.

-In the third chapter, "Resurrection of the Genius", the Elder appears to Ark in a dream and tells him to keep helping humanity grow, as the world is still in the fledgling stages.
-He continues his journey, travelling and expanding cities, assisting with the invention of groundbreaking technologies, and also—much to his surprise—encountering a Lightside twin of Elle, who lives as the adopted daughter of a French king but was rendered mute by a traumatic event in her childhood.
-Ark manages to break this condition, and over time Princess Elle begins to grow close to him.
-In continuing to follow the Elder's commands, Ark ultimately awakes the ingenious Beruga, a scientist who survived the destruction of the previous world by hiding himself in cryogenic sleep.
-Beruga provides Ark with an insight into his personal image of paradise: a perfect world where all insignificant life is killed with a virus named Asmodeus and everyone else is made immortal by turning them into zombies.
-Ark tries to attack Beruga after this revealing twist but is stopped by robots, injuring him severely in the process.
+In the third chapter, "Resurrection of the Genius", the Elder tells Ark in a dream to keep helping humanity grow, as the world is still in the fledgling stages.
+He continues his journey, travelling and expanding cities, assisting with groundbreaking inventions, and also—much to his surprise—encountering a Lightside twin of Elle, living as the adoptee of a French king but rendered mute by a traumatic childhood event.
+Ark cures her, and over time she grows close to him.
+Still following the Elder's commands, Ark ultimately awakes Beruga, a scientist who survived the apocalypse through cryogenic sleep.
+Beruga tells Ark of his vision of paradise: all insignificant life is killed with a virus named Asmodeus and everyone else is made immortal as zombies.
+Ark tries to attack Beruga but is stopped and severely injured by robots.